We support entrepreneurs that boldly reshape mobility.

 Chris has spent his career working with both emerging companies and large incumbents in the venture and mobility ecosystems.
 He is particularly interested in innovators that are reshaping large industries, and he enjoys lending his experience to support founders operating across such themes as supply chain transformation, automation & workforce efficiency, and the future of commerce & trade.

-Chris currently serves on the board of directors of two Fontinalis portfolio companies, FreightWaves and Karamba Security, and is a Board Observer for Highland Electric.
-Chris previously served on the board of directors of TransLoc (acquired by Ford Smart Mobility in 2018) and as a board observer of Synovia Solutions (acquired by CalAmp in 2019).
+Chris currently serves on the board of directors of three Fontinalis portfolio companies, Chain.io, FreightWaves, and Karamba Security, and is a Board Observer for Highland Electric.
+Chris previously served on the board of directors of TransLoc (acquired by Ford Smart Mobility in 2018), as a board observer of Synovia Solutions (acquired by CalAmp in 2019).
 He also worked closely with the firm’s investment in Telogis (acquired by Verizon in 2016).